Lighterchu/Nanos-Smoke-Grenade/README.md

 now you have a smoke to cover your ever movement

 # TODO
- *add a config file
+add a config file.

-*add more custom to the smoke grenade
+add more custom to the smoke grenade.